layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 In the SSL modal click **Enable shared SSL**.

-That's it, go back to your demo application and load it with https:// to complete the second goal.
+That's it, go back to the Quickstart application and load it with https:// to complete the second goal.
 Or you can open from the application node by clicking the globe button:

 ![](Node-open-in-browser.png)